aciccarello/ciccarello.me/colophon.md

 <a href="https://archiveready.com/check?url=https://www.ciccarello.me/"><img src="https://archiveready.com/img/archiveready-badge.png" alt="Website Archivability Testing" class="badge"></a>
 <a href="https://app.netlify.com/sites/mystifying-brahmagupta-67e639/deploys"><img src="https://api.netlify.com/api/v1/badges/af8cd9bd-b0a4-417f-bfa1-d11e6d8ed0f7/deploy-status" alt="Netlify Status" class="badge"></a>

 The code for this website is on [GitHub](https://github.com/aciccarello/ciccarello.me) and deployed to [Netlify](https://www.netlify.com/).
+Posts are saved as markdown files and created manually, using [Decap CMS](https://decapcms.org/), or via an [Indiekit](https://getindiekit.com/) micropub server.
-The build is processed using [Eleventy](11ty.dev) a static site generator for node.
+The build is processed using [Eleventy](11ty.dev), a static site generator for node.
 This site was originally hosted on GitHub pages with a Jekyll build when it was launched at the end of 2017.

 The styles of this site are primarily hand written and designed to be minimal.
 Some downleveling of new CSS standards is done via [lightning CSS](https://lightningcss.dev/).